pmatulis/maas-one/README.md

     ./create-networks.sh

-Create a test instance to discover the names of the two MAAS host network interfaces (created via template-maas.xml).
-Reference these in user-data-maas.yaml, the cloud-init file for the MAAS host.
+Create a test instance to discover the names of the two MAAS host network interfaces (created via `template-maas.xml`).
+Reference these in `user-data-maas.yaml`, the cloud-init file for the MAAS host.

     uvt-kvm create --template ./template-maas.xml test release=focal
     uvt-kvm ssh test ip a  # e.g. enp1s0 and enp2s0
     uvt-kvm destroy test

-Edit user-data-maas.yaml:
+Edit `user-data-maas.yaml`:

 Your personal SSH key(s) are imported three times (INSERT YOURS instead of 'petermatulis'):